dolomite-exchange/fringe-liquidator/README.md

 This bot works for Fringe (Margin) accounts.
 Use the envvars `LIQUIDATIONS_ENABLED`,

-**Liquidations on Fringe happen between Accounts, but this bot uses flash loans to automatically close out under- water accounts.
-You can also fund your Fringe Account on [app.fringe.fi](https://app.fringe.fi).**
+**Liquidations on Fringe happen between a liquidation wallet and an account on Fringe.
+This bot uses flash loans to automatically close out underwater accounts.
+You can also fund your Fringe Account on [app.fringe.fi](https://app.fringe.fi).
+The current version of Fringe requires that the liquidator have the appropriate amount of USDC in the wallet with an allowance set on Fringe's Primary Lending Platform contract address in order to successfully process the liquidation.**

 ## Configuration